sdray/sources-sdray.github.io/content/publication/dray-2019-c/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Moran Eigenvector Filters for the Analysis of Ecological Data : Are They Really Multiscale?'
+title: 'Moran eigenvector filters for the analysis of ecological data : are they really multiscale?'
 subtitle: ''
 summary: ''
 authors: